 In addition, several of our specific courses are eligible for funding through the Veteran’s Educational post 9/11 benefits.

 CE is approved for the following military-related education and training benefits:

-The ECE courses that are approved for funding through the VA Educational Benefits are as follows:Certificates:
+List of ECE courses approved for VA Educational Benefits funding:Certificates:

 The ECE Certifying Official will: